 Dunfermline, Scotland’s ancient capital, is a mere 2 miles from here, bringing you all the benefits of a large modern town with a host of historical attractions such as the Palace and Abbey - the final resting place of many of Scotland’s kings and queens, including Robert the Bruce, the fae charm of Pittencrief Park (known locally by it's traditional Scottish name as simply The Glen) with it's winding burn snaking through ancient woodland, ruins of old towers and expansive gardens and lawns, or the unique Abbot House - a sudden burst of colour amidst the grey stone buildings lining Dunfermline’s streets, and the spiritual beauty of Saint Margaret’s Cave to name a few.

-In the mean time we've included some recommendations in our useful bits n' pieces page for the vegan traveller to Scotland, from vegan restaurant review blogs, to books that we've found useful in our own exploration of this fascinating country, details of small vegan businesses, restaurants in Dunfermline that have vegan options, and even a glossary of Scottish words and phrases to help you understand and appreciate the diversity of the regional lingo.
+Our useful bits n' pieces page has some advice and information for the vegan traveller to Scotland, from vegan restaurant review blogs, to books that we've found useful in our own exploration of this fascinating country, details of small vegan businesses, restaurants in Dunfermline that have vegan options, and even a glossary of Scottish words and phrases to help you understand and appreciate the diversity of the regional lingo.

 Crossford has excellent public transport links, with buses approximately every 20 minutes to Glasgow and Dunfermline.